Wire-Network/wire-docs/docs/api-reference/tooling/kiod/troubleshooting.md

 ---
-title: Keosd Troubleshooting
+title: Kiod Troubleshooting
 ---

 # Common errors

 ---

 ### **Error**: `Failed to lock access to wallet directory; is another kiod running"?`

 Since `clio` may auto-launch an instance of `kiod`, it is possible to end up with multiple instances of `kiod` running.
 That can cause unexpected behavior or the error message above.